hanbo-fan/diffie-hellman-mitm-attack-demo/README.md

 ## 5. How to Run
 - Install dependencies: `pip install cryptography`
 - Execution Order:
-    - For Scenario 1, start `server.py` first.
+    - For Scenario 1, start `server.py` first, then client.py.
     - For Scenarios 2–4, ensure `attacker.py` and `server.py` are running before launching `client.py` (the order between Attacker and Server does not matter).
-- Scenario 3 (Defense): Attacker uses false PSK -> Authentication fails.
+- Interactive Configuration:
+    - Note on Protocol Synchronization: The PSK authentication toggle (y/n) must be identical across the Client, Server, and Attacker.
+If one party expects a PSK tag while another doesn't, the handshake state machine will desynchronize and fail.
+    - Scenario 1: Toggle PSK mode (y/n) identically on both.
+Communication succeeds.
-- Scenario 4 (Leaked): Attacker uses true PSK -> MITM succeeds.
+    - Scenario 2: Disable PSK mode on all.
+MITM succeeds via public key replacement.

-- Follow the prompts to enable/disable PSK authentication
-- Important: The PSK authentication setting must be consistent across all parties.
+    - Scenario 3: Enable PSK mode on all.
+When `attacker.py` prompts for true PSK access, choose 'n' (False PSK).
+The Attacker cannot forge the tag; authentication fails at the endpoints.
+    - Scenario 4: Enable PSK mode on all.
+When `attacker.py` prompts for true PSK access, choose 'y' (True PSK).
+The Attacker can now forge valid tags for both sides; MITM succeeds.

 ## 6. Educational Purpose
 **This project is intended for educational and research purposes only.**